 Field Description

 41 Interchange State #8 (2-character alpha)

 The two-character abbreviation for the state in which the reported waybill's eighth junction interchange station is located 1 .

 42 Interchange State #9 (2-character alpha)

 The two-character abbreviation for the state in which the reported waybill's ninth junction interchange station is located 1 .

 43 Termination BEA Area (3-digit numeric)

-The Business Economic Area code for the reported waybill movement's termination location.(See Table 4-4 and Table 4-5 for "Department of Commerce - Bureau of Economic Analysis, Business Economic Area Codes") 7
+The Business Economic Area code for the reported waybill movement's termination location.
+(See Table 4-4 and Table 4-5 for "Department of Commerce - Bureau of Economic Analysis, Business Economic Area Codes") 7

 44 Termination Freight Rate Territory (1-digit numeric)

 The freight rate territory, as defined by the STB, in which the reported waybill movement terminated.
 See Field 33 for full descriptions.

 (0) Unknown (1) Official Territory (2) Southern Territory (3) Western Trunk Line Territory (4) Southwestern Territory (5) Mountain-Pacific Territory4

 45 Reporting Period Length (1-digit numeric)

 (1) Monthly (2) Quarterly 1

 46 Car Capacity (5-digit numeric)

-Cubic foot capacity of car (for all equipment types except flat) ^{2} .
+Cubic foot capacity of car (for all equipment types except $flat)^2$.

 47 Nominal Capacity (3-digit numeric)

 Expired

 48 Tare Weight of Car (4-digit numeric)

 The actual light weight (not an average), in hundredweight, for each car 2 .

 Field Description 49 Outside Length (5-digit numeric) Distance between pulling faces of the couplers in normal position.
 The first three- digits represent feet.
 The last 2 digits represent inches, rounded up to the next inch in the case of a fraction.
-Example: $5 \ 1/4'' = 6''^2$.
+Example: $5 \frac{1}{4}" = 6"^2$.
 50 Outside Width (4-digit numeric) Measurement of outside width of car, including attachments projecting to greatest extent.
 The first two digits represent feet.
 The last two digits represent inches, rounded up to next inch in the case of a fraction 2 .
-51 utside Height (4-digit numeric) Measurement from top of rail to top of eaves at side of car.
+51 Outside Height (4-digit numeric) Measurement from top of rail to top of eaves at side of car.
 The first two digits represent feet.
 The last two digits represent inches, rounded up to the next inch in the case of a fraction 2 .
-52 Extreme Outside Height (4-digit numeric) surement from top of rail to location where extreme height occurs.
-The first two is represent feet.
-The last two digits represent inches, rounded up to the next inche case of a fraction 2 .
-53 Type of Wheel Bearings and Brakes (1-character alpha) (A) Plain bearings and composition brake shoes (B) Roller bearings and composition brake shoes (C) Plain bearings and cast iron brake shoes(D) Roller bearings and cast iron brake shoes (E) Roller bearings, composition brake shoes and constant contact side bearings (F) Roller bearings, cast iron brake shoes and constant contact side bearings (G) Roller bearings, composition brake shoes, and empty/load brake system (H) Roller bearings, composition brake shoes, constant contact side bearings, and empty/load brake system (I) Roller bearings, cast iron shoes and empty/load brake system (J) Roller bearings, cast iron shoes, constant contact side bearings, and empty/load brake system (K) Roller bearings, composition brake shoes and designed for high speed train operations (L) Roller bearings, composition brake shoes, empty/load brake system and designed for high speed train operations2
+52 Extreme Outside Height (4-digit numeric) Measurement from top of rail to location where extreme height occurs.
+The first two digits represent feet.
+The last two digits represent inches, rounded up to the next inch in the case of a fraction 2 .
+53 Type of Wheel Bearings and Brakes (1-character alpha) (A) Plain bearings and composition brake shoes (B) Roller bearings and composition brake shoes (C) Plain bearings and cast iron brake shoes (D) Roller bearings and cast iron brake shoes (E) Roller bearings, composition brake shoes and constant contact side bearings (F) Roller bearings, cast iron brake shoes and constant contact side bearings (G) Roller bearings, composition brake shoes, and empty/load brake system (H) Roller bearings, cast iron shoes and empty/load brake system (I) Roller bearings, cast iron shoes and empty/load brake system (J) Roller bearings, cast iron shoes, constant contact side bearings, and empty/load brake system (K) Roller bearings, composition brake shoes and designed for high-speed train operations (L) Roller bearings, composition brake shoes, empty/load brake system and here the thick provide the store of the store of designed for high-speed train operations 2